Svitlana-Yudina/react-new-mail/README.md

 ## This is a project for working with Nova Poshta.

 ### Technologies:
-React(create-react-app), react-hooks, react-router, custom hooks, react-context, HTML, SCSS, TypeScript.
+React(create-react-app), react-hooks, react-router, custom hooks, Redux, HTML, SCSS, TypeScript.

 ### Used API: